shuiruge/entropy/README.md

 - oscillators: Fit oscillators.
 - fractal: Interaction that furnishes fractal.
 - actions: Actions in machine learning.
-    - ⚡ From maximum-entropy principle, we derived a new way of training deep learning models that gives much greater robustness.
+    - ⚡ From maximum-entropy principle, we derived a new way of training deep learning models that gives much greater robustness, without overfitting.